jamdominguez/Angular7-Examples_and_CheatSheet/README.md

 npm install -g @angular/cli@latest
 ```

 Inside the project folder chosen use Angular CLI (ng) command to create a project.
+A comoponent app.component is created and added to app.module automatically when the project is created.

 ```command
 ng new firstAngular7Project